 Model of Objects for Transfer and SIP Constraints

-TOPIC – The transfer of a full run as a single SIP is not practical because some may exceed 100Gb.
-A transfer model was built that splits the runs into subparts of less than 4 Gb, but with the assurance that each transferred SIP deals with only one run and only one type of dataset e.g. RUN01 and AN0_BACKGROUND.
+The transfer of a full run as a single SIP is not practical because some may exceed 100Gb.
+The transfer model built splits the runs into subparts of less than 4 Gb, but with the assurance that each transferred SIP deals with only one run and only one type of dataset e.g. RUN01 and AN0_BACKGROUND.
 However, a single run may require multiple SIPs to be fully transferred, depending of the total size of the dataset.

 MOT

+The XML descriptors are provided in annex XX.

-TOPIC – The Model of Objects for Transfer tree can be summarized as follows:
+The Model of Objects for Transfer, which is a hierarchical tree, can be summarized as follows:

-TOPIC – One collection “CoRoT-N0” is modeled for the transfer.
+One root collection “CoRoT-N0”.

-TOPIC – A first Transfer Object Type “COROT-N0-RUN-PRODUCT-SET” represents the payload stream of CoRoT N0 products.
+A first Transfer Object Type “COROT-N0-RUN-PRODUCT-SET” represents the payload stream of CoRoT N0 products.
 There can be an unlimited number of objects of this type in the transfer project but each has a limited size of 4 Gb.
+It is made up of:

-TOPIC – The purpose of the “COROT-N0-Run” Group Type is to assure that a “COROT-N0-RUN-PRODUCT-SET” object can contain data dealing with one and only one RUN.
+A “COROT-N0-Run” Group Type.
+This Group Type assures that a “COROT-N0-RUN-PRODUCT-SET” object contains data dealing with one and only one RUN.

-TOPIC – The purpose of the “COROT-N0-Product-Type” Group Type is to assure that a “COROT-N0-RUN-PRODUCT-SET” object can contain data of the same set e.g. AN0_BACKGROUND.
+A “COROT-N0-Product-Type” Group Type.
+This Group Type assures that a “COROT-N0-RUN-PRODUCT-SET” object contains data of the same set e.g. AN0_BACKGROUND.

 Figure 6-3: CoRoT Model of Objects For Transfer

-TOPIC – A second Transfer Object Type “COROT-N0-HK-SET” represents the payload stream of CoRoT HK auxiliary data.
-There can be an unlimited number of objects of this type in the transfer project with no limitation of size.
+A second Transfer Object Type “COROT-N0-HK-SET” represents the payload stream of CoRoT HK auxiliary data.
+There can be an unlimited number of objects of this type in the transfer project with no constraint on size.
+It contains;

-TOPIC – The purpose of the “COROT-N0-HK-Type” Group Type is to assure that a “COROT-N0-HK-SET” object can contain data dealing with one and only one series e.g. FRACTIOPPS1.
+A “COROT-N0-HK-Type” Group Type.
+This Group Type assures that a “COROT-N0-HK-SET” object contains data dealing with one and only one series e.g. FRACTIOPPS1.

+Figure 6-4 below is a snapshot of the MOT viewed through the CNES prototype.
+It shows the Collections and the Transfer Objects levels as described in this section.

 Figure 6-4: CoRoT Model of Objects For Transfer

-TOPIC – Comment the above figure: the MOT viewed through the CNES prototype.

 SIP Constraints

-TOPIC – SIP Constraints XML document provided in Annex D4.
+The SIP Constraints XML document is provided in Annex D4.

-TOPIC – Defines two SIP Content Types:
+This test case defines two SIP Content Types, one for each of the categories of data:

 SIP-COROT-N0-PRODUCT-SET: authorizing only one COROT-N0-RUN-PRODUCT-SET Transfer Object per SIP of this type.
 It corresponds to one homogeneous set of dataset of the same type accumulated up to a maximum of 4 Gb;